boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 :  TBD10

 Description:
-: Reports an observed 4-byte Experiment ID (ExID) in a shared TCP option (Kind=253 or 254) in a Flow.
+: Reports an observed 4-byte ExID in a shared
+  TCP option (Kind=253 or 254) in a Flow.

 Abstract Data Type: